piky/devstack/README.md

 # Start A Dev Cloud

 Installing in a dedicated disposable vm is safer than installing on your dev machine!
-To start a dev cloud:
+Plus you can pick one of the supported Linux distros for your VM.
+To start a dev cloud run the following NOT AS ROOT:

     ./stack.sh